FirstLegoLeague/launcher/docs/userguide.md

     1. Enter the referee name (optional for admin or scorekeeper roles)
     1. Choose the table  (optional for admin or scorekeeper roles)
     1. Select the team from the dropdown list
+    1. Select the round from the list that appears to the right of the team list.
-    1. Mark each mission, and have the technical sign the scoresheet
+    1. Score each mission, and let the technician sign the scoresheet
     1. Press Submit
 1. On the left of the `Scoring` tab, click the menu icon (3 horizontal lines that look like a hamburger)
     1. The list of scores entered so far are shown
+1. The Scoreboard page shows the scores entered **for the current stage**.

 ## Launcher